chinmayarvind23/AIvaluate/project-plan.md

     - The platform must allow TAs to provide additional comments or adjustments as needed.

 - **System Performance Maintenance**:
-    - System administrators must be able to monitor the platform’s performance to ensure it runs smoothly and efficiently.
+    - System administrators should be accomodated for by being allowwed to monitor the platform’s performance to ensure it runs smoothly and efficiently.
     - The platform must provide alerts for potential issues or downtimes.

 - **Security and Compliance**:
-    - The platform must support the implementation of security measures to protect user data and ensure compliance with relevant regulations.
+    - The platform must accomodate for system administrators by allowing them to implement ecurity measures to protect user data and ensure compliance with relevant regulations.
-    - System administrators must be able to regularly update the system to fix vulnerabilities and improve security.
+    - System administrators should be accomodated for by being allowwed to regularly update and fix the system as and when vulnerabilities present themselves or even otherwise, and improve security.

 #### Technical Requirements:
 **1. System Architecture**